cailab-tamu/scTenifoldKnk/README.md

     * **FC**: A numeric vector of the FC computed with respect to the expectation.
     * **p.value**: A numeric vector of the p-values associated to the fold-changes, probabilities are asigned as P[X > x] using the Chi-square distribution with one degree of freedom.
     * **p.adj**: A numeric vector of adjusted p-values using Benjamini & Hochberg (1995) FDR correction.

+©️ The Texas A & M University System.
+All rights reserved.